sunlight-cms/packager/template/patch/README.txt

 To version: @@@to_version@@@
 Build date: @@@build_date@@@

-You can apply this patch in administration by uploading it using the "Other - System update" module.
+You can apply this patch in administration using the "Other - System update" module.

-If you re using SunLight console, you can apply this patch using this command:
+If you're using SunLight console, you can apply this patch using this command:

     bin/console cms.patch --from-path=<path-to-zip>